 Our founders, Karl Kupers and Fred Fleming saw the need not only for a better way of farming, but a new model for supporting best practices and ensuring these practices are sustainable long term Their vision became the foundation of what is Shepherd’s Grain®

 Why Shepherd’s Grain®?

 Shepherd’s Grain® was founded on a few basic principles developed by Karl Kupers and Fred Fleming in those early days of the company.

-Karl and Fred loved the idea of sustainable agriculture so much that they completely transformed their farms.
-Karl professes, "Farming has to be a passion.
-You have to have the willingness to come to the new land and burn your ship so there’s no way of going back home to the old ways.”
+Sustainability is a long game view - it is not just about what you do today or even this year or the next.
+As Kupers has said it “You have to have the willingness to come to the new land and burn your ship so there’s no way of going back home to the old ways.”

-Today there are nearly 45 growers who raise wheat for Shepherd’s Grain.
-These growers are from three geographical areas, southern Alberta, Pacific Northwest and southern California.
-They all use sustainable farming methods and are or becoming certified by a third party audit.
-At the end of the day, Fred says, "We grow wheat.
-Wheat that represents locally grown, family farmers.
-By purchasing Shepherd’s Grain flour products not only do you become a food activist, you also become a disciple to save the family farm."
+Today there are nearly 45 growers who raise wheat for Shepherd’s Grain®.
+These growers are from two geographical areas, southern Alberta and the Pacific Northwest.
+All of our growers must be certified by Food Alliance™ for sustainability, comply with our exacting standards for land improvement and only grow the grains that meet the exacting standards of our customers.
+At the end of the day, Fleming says, "By purchasing Shepherd’s Grain® flour products not only do you become a food activist, you also become a disciple to save the family farm."

 Fred and Karl overseeing Shepherd’s Grain’s sustainably managed fields and soil north of Reardan, WA.